SagaeHaruki/3D-GameScripts/README.md

 - Jump Cooldown adjusted from (1.5f to 1f).
 [Apparenly 1.5f is too long]
 - Fix the jump when walking.
 [This doesn't work before]

+> Movement Change Script
+- Added a Dash Motion Including the ff.
+(Cooldown, Duration, Distance, DashTime, and canDash).
+- Change the sprinting method instead of holding it.
+Explanation: "When pressing the [LShift], you start by dashing, after a short while you will start sprinting, to stop sprinting, you must stop moving".